 Confirmed Participants

 As a rule, broadcasters have to let the EBU know by October if they will take part.
-This year the deadline has been extended until after a General Assembly meeting in December.
-Member broadcasters are scheduled to discuss whether to exclude Israeli broadcaster Kan from the next Contest.
+This year the deadline has been extended until 15 December.
+It is anticipated that around 35-38 countries will take part, with a boycott (so far) confirmed by Spain, Slovenia, the Netherlands and Ireland.